dickloraine/pandoc_styles_graph/README.md

 pdf
   : If set to true, even in pdfs an image is created

+tikz-engine
+  : Set the pdf engine to use.
+Either lualatex or pdflatex.
+Default: lualatex

 magick-convert-src
   : Expert setting for converting.
 Default: `-density 300 -trim`